How to make vanilla pastry cream (Crème Pâtissière)

 - Meanwhile, to a medium bowl, add the sugar, cornstarch, and egg yolks.
 Whisk until the mixture looks light and creamy.

-- By now the milk mixture should be ready.
-Whisk the milk, slowly and gradually, into the egg mixture, a little at a time.
+6. Whisk the milk, slowly and gradually, into the egg mixture, a little at a time.
 This is going to temper the eggs.
-Once you have about half into the eggs you can add it more quickly.
+Once you have about half into the eggs, pour the whole mixture back into the pot.

 Cooking and finishing

-- Pour the egg mixture back into the pot and return to the stove, over medium heat.
+- Return to the stove, over medium heat.

 - Whisking constantly, watch for the changes in consistency of the mixture.
 The mixture will start to thicken and become glossy.
 As soon as you see a few bubbles, from it starting to simmer, remove from the heat.

-- Pour the mixture through the mesh strainer and into the bowl with the cool butter at the bottom.
-This will remove any lumps.
-The butter will immediately cool and stop the cooking process and will add an extra creamy, velvety, texture to the mixture.
+3. Add and whisk in the cold cubed butter.
+This will immediately cool and stop the cooking process and will add an extra creamy, velvety, texture to the mixture.

-- Allow the mixture to cool.
-Place a sheet of cling-film over top of the cream to prevent a skin from forming.
+4. Allow to cool.
+Place a sheet of plastic wrap right on top of the cream to prevent a skin from forming.

-- Once it is at room temperature, use it in your favourite dessert!
+5. Once it is at room temperature, use it in your favourite dessert

 Ingredients